TL;DR

 1. One headline: net P&L impact and the single most important explanation.

-3. One "watch this" — the variance with the most uncertain cause.
+3. One "watch this": the variance with the most uncertain cause.

-Headline: P&L net favorable +$220K, driven by Q3 marketing campaign push-out — operating leverage was timing, not improvement.
+Headline: P&L net favorable +$220K, driven by the Q3 marketing campaign push-out — operating leverage was timing, not improvement.

 - Revenue +$400K favorable: enterprise renewal closed two weeks early.
 One-time — do not assume in Q4.

 - Gross margin -180bps unfavorable: input costs and freight.
-Structural — expect to persist absent supplier renegotiation.
+Structural — expect this to persist absent supplier renegotiation.

 - Marketing OpEx -$300K favorable: Q3 campaign pushed to Q4.
 One-time — full spend lands in Q4.